 The only silly question is the question not asked!

-If we have sent you your Notice of Assessment (NOA), you’re likely in a payable position with the ATO.
-You will find all the details you need on the NOA – the amount outstanding, the due date and the payment details.
+Store in a safe place.
+Where payable, you will find all the details you need on the NOA – the amount outstanding, the due date and the payment details.
 Be sure to observe the due date and pay on time to avoid penalties and interest.
 If you require assistance or feel you may experience difficulties meeting your tax obligations, please contact our office to discuss what options may be available to you.

 In short – Yes.
 As of 1 July 2019, all employers are required to be registered with the ATO for Single Touch Payroll (STP) which will lead to the phasing out of PAYG payment summaries (commonly referred to as group certificates).